HISTORY OF ITALIAN FOREIGN POLICY

 Learning outcomes of the course unit

-1. Knowledge and understanding: The course aims at providing the students the main issues and concepts of the history of Italian foreign policy, with a particular focus on the Republic in the Cold War scenario.
+The course aims at providing the students the main issues and concepts of the history of Italian foreign policy, with a particular focus on Fascist policy of power, as well as the relationships with the colonial realities of those times.
 Moreover, it is planned to examine history methodology through strict critical and scientific criteria.
 As a matter of fact, it is a question of a “treaty” between professors and students, dealing with contents issues and methods of survey within a history inter-disciplinary educational training.
 Finally, at the end of the course the students will be expected to scientifically interpret historical records.

-3. Assessing skills: At the end of the course, the student will be expected to possess the skill to critically interpret the main historical events through records and maps
+At the end of the course, the student will be expected to possess the skill to critically interpret the main historical events through records and maps.

 Course contents summary

 General Part: evolution of Italian foreign policy: Liberal Italy in the international political system 1861-1922.
 Liberal Italy’s colonialism: origins and evolution.
 Fascist Italy’s foreign policy 1922-1943.
 The Italian Republic during the Cold War.
 Italy and the European integration process.
 Italy and emigration issues.